 • caravan park residents and caravan park owners;

 This chapter focuses on the law relating to tenants and landlords.
-There is also information about the rights and obligations of site tenants, and of rooming house and caravan park residents – these are quite different from those of tenants.
+There is also information about the rights and obligations of site tenants, and of residents of rooming houses, caravan parks and specialist disability accommodation – these are quite different from those of tenants.

 At the time of writing (1 July 2019), there have been major changes made to the RT Act.
 These include the introduction of long-term tenancies and specialist disability accommodation (SDA).